 Do you find your head swimming with a collection of random thoughts?
-When was the last time you stopped to find out where you are?
 Turing our attention away from mental abstraction and just ‘being’ has a powerful and transformative effect on the Central Nervous System.
-Benefits range from physical wellbeing to emotional relief, everything in-between and way more.
+Benefits range from physical wellbeing to emotional relief, everything in-between and way way more.

 The skill of meditation can be tricky to pick up, that is why a regular practice in a supportive environment is often talked of in contemplative and esoteric practices.
 There is a special quality that a group of people entering deeply into meditation can generate that has a galvanising effect on ones own practice.
 We are lucky in Hertford to have a range of classes where one can learn to meditate.
 The classes talked about here are unique for reasons that will become clearer.